Electrical and Electronic Engineering MEng

 - Electronic Communication Technologies

-This module aims to provide students with a range of skills that are required when designing circuits at high frequencies covering topics such as circuit interference mechanisms and design techniques, circuit layout, filtering, screening, transmission lines, S-parameters, Smith charts, radio frequency (RF) device design, and measurement techniques.15 credits
+This module aims to provide you with a range of skills that are required when designing circuits and systems at high frequencies.
+Topics covered will include: electromagnetic interference mechanisms, circuit design techniques, filtering, screening, transmission lines, S-parameters, Smith charts, equivalent circuits for passive and active devices, radio frequency (RF) amplifier design, noise performance and nonlinearities of RF circuits and systems.15 credits

 - Energy Efficient Semiconductor Devices